jveverka/java-11-examples/spring/springboot/README.md

   ```
   {"name":"complexData","data":{"@class":"itx.examples.springboot.demo.dto.generic.ComplexDataPayload","complexData":"complex"}}
   ```
 * Returns information about incoming HTTP request as JSON response.
-For testing purposes.
+This endpoint should be used for testing purposes.
+  All http methods are supported.
   __ALL__ http://localhost:8080/data/test

 ### Swagger API docs